 One bone of contention in relation to the Apple ID’s from many consumers since the release of iCloud is that you can’t merge your Apple ID’s.
+Since iCloud was released it’s become more of an issue with the transfer of data and users are stuck scratching their heads wondering how to merge iCloud accounts.
 If you’ve setup a new Apple Store account (also known as a new apple ID) and you’re looking to consolidate your information from your old ID, Apple doesn’t make it easy.
 So we’ve put together this guide that will help if you’re looking to merge multiple Apple ID’s into one ID.
 It’s step by step and something that you can do in 1 hour.

 The History Of Apple ID’s

 Those who had signed up to Apple’s old cloud service MobileMe (which was also formerly .Mac and iTools) were under a prerequisite to create a @me.com email address to use the service and so began the fallout when Apple introduced the App Store.
 No longer were you required to use an Apple domain as an email address and many over the years have been asking Apple to allow them to merge their Apple ID with their old Mac Domain ID, but sadly it’s been falling on deaf ears.

 Do Some Research On Your Apple ID’s Beforehand

 When it comes to merging your ID’s you need to look at what they’re used for.
 Primarily the iCloud ID you have (unless you’re fairly new to Apple) has been used to store documents and information while your App Store ID is traditionally used for purchases.
 So really instead of merging the 2 x Apple ID’s you have, it’s all about transferring information from one to the other.

 With your iCloud Account, you need to look at what it is you have stored there, and what’s most important to you. iCloud syncs the following automatically from your devices: